-This Irish Apple Crumble with Whiskey Cream is an easy, beyond delicious dessert that is perfect for St. Paddy’s Day!
+This Irish Apple Crumble is an easy, beyond delicious dessert that is taken to another level with the addition of whiskey cream.

 One of the things I loved most about living in Northern Ireland was the prevalence of crumbles and crisps.
 While in the US crumbles, cobblers and pies are typically served with ice cream, in Ireland and the UK it is all about the creams and custards.
 And this Irish Whiskey Cream, ya'll it is worth it.